hickmanw/jupyterhub/docs/source/quickstart.md

 - TLS certificate and key for HTTPS communication
 - Domain name

-Before running the single-user notebook servers (which may be on the same system as the Hub or not), you will need:
+Before running the single-user servers (which may be on the same system as the Hub or not), you will need:

 - [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)